LilianReanda/ee3503_project/README.md

 # Mobile Web Application: Guat-ED
 # The Problem
-The causes of Guatemala’s larger gaps are likely related to larger differences across indigenous and nonindigenous students in variables that affect test scores, such as family income or school resources.
+The causes of Guatemala’s larger gaps in education quality are likely related to larger differences across indigenous and nonindigenous students in variables that affect test scores, such as family income or school resources.
 # The Solution
 Providing quality education in all rural areas of Guatemala is a big challenge.
 However, technology can be utilized to improve teaching and learning in rural communities.